bertrandmoal/ards_young/README.md

 ards_young_proc_diag_med-{sitei}.csv :number of patients with ICD10/9, medication, procedure by groups

 obfusc-{sitei}.csv : obfuscation TRUE or FALSE , value

+sens-{sitei}.csv : sensibility , specificity , NPV and PPV for ARDSversus at lest one Pa02 betwwen 5 and 20 dayx since admission for all patient and less than 40

 Finally, please upload your results (in [`output/`](output/) via a [pull request] or request @bertrandmoal to add you as a contributor.